EOGrady21/VPR_viewer/README.md

 A shiny app to visualize plankton data and images from the Video Plankton Recorder (VPR).

 ## Getting Started
 In order to run this app the user should have (at a minimum) current versions of R & RStudio.
-The easiest way to get this app is to clone it through Git using GitHub Desktop.
-It can also be downloaded manually using the green 'Code' button at the top right of the repository.
+The easiest way to get this app is to clone this repository through Git using GitHub Desktop (it can also be downloaded manually) using the green 'Code' button at the top right of the repository.

-Once the code is downloaded onto your local machine you should be able to open the project in RStudio.
-Inside the project you can open the app by using the interactive 'Run App' button in RStudio (at the top right of your editor) or by typing `runApp()` in the command line.
+Once the code is downloaded onto your local machine you should be able to open the project in RStudio (`plankton_plotter.RProj`).
+Inside the project you can open the app by opening the script `app.R`, then click the interactive 'Run App' button in RStudio (at the top right of your editor) or type `runApp()` in the console.

 Note that you may be prompted to install required packages before running the app for the first time.
 The `librarian` package is used to manage required packages.
 Please install this package before running the app for the first time using `install.packages("librarian")`